-The National Laboratory Training Network (NLTN)TM, a joint program of APHL and the Centers for Disease Control and Prevention (CDC), has been in existence for over twenty years and develops and delivers education programs for professionals in both public and private sector laboratories.
-Since its inception, the NLTNTM has provided over 4,700 courses reaching well over 284,000 laboratory professionals.
-The overall goal of NLTNTM is to strengthen the quality of laboratory practice and the skills of laboratorians performing testing of public health significance.
-Most NLTNTM courses provide continuing education credits for healthcare professionals.
+The National Laboratory Training Network (NLTN)TM, a joint program of APHL and the Centers for Disease Control and Prevention (CDC) develops and delivers education programs for professionals in both public and private sector laboratories.
+Since its inception nearly 20 years ago, the NLTNTM has presented over 4,700 courses reaching well over 284,000 laboratory professionals.

 - Hands-on Workshops - discussion, lecture and laboratory exercises